IntermediaDesigns/expo-react-native-nativewindv4-template/README.md

 ## Latest version as of October 11, 2024

-- No additional folders or file, this is a plain boilerplate to start from scratch
+- No additional folders or files, this is a plain boilerplate to start from scratch

 ## Get started